wordofwarning/wordofwarning.org/current/2019-springsummer/dickie/index.md

 Enquiries: 0161 232 6086 (Word of Warning office)

 #### Access Information
 Age advisory: 18+.
 A standing event, some seats will be available for access.
 With no interval, *The Rave Space* lasts approximately 90 minutes and is followed by a DJ set until 11pm (staying/dancing optional!).
-Features a combination of spoken word, amplified music, flashing lights, with more *tbc*.
+Features a combination of spoken word, amplified music, flashing lights.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 A 90-minute mix of jungle music, immersive theatre, spoken word, and ritual within a DJ set — *The Rave Space* deconstructs the DJ's role as a status symbol, creating an authentic nightclub experience that is at once intimate and transcendent.